 “But carrots aren’t wild here.”

-After some digging online, I learned that the gibbons were introduced to the rainforest by the zipline company as part of a conservation effort.
+I learned that the gibbons were introduced to the rainforest by the zipline company as part of a conservation effort.
 The two older gibbons were found locked inside of a cage on the side of the road.
 The company’s founders rehabilitated the gibbons and reintroduced them into the jungle, where they gave birth to two sprightly offspring.
 They are the first gibbons to live wild in Chiang Mai for decades.
 The company employs someone to watch for poachers and look after the gibbons, which explains how they got that carrot.

 Back to Civilization